Khashiev/Java7/README.md

 public <T> T findById(Long id, Class<T> aClass)
 ```

-- OrmManager shall ensure the output of generated SQL onto the console during execution.
+- OrmManager should ensure that generated SQL is output to the console during execution.
-- In initialization, OrmManager shall remove created tables.
+- During initialization, OrmManager should remove generated tables.
-- Update method shall replace values in columns specified in the entity, even if object field value is null.
+- Update method replaces values in columns specified in the entity, even if the object field value is null.